dgis/emu48android/ReadMe.txt

 - Use the KML Global color as background color.
 - Set the extension .e49 when "Saving as" a state file with model 'Q'.
+- Fix a crash after opening several times a state file.

 Version 1.1 (2019-03-01)